About Us

 What is NJ Connect for Recovery?

-NJ Connect for Recovery is a free, confidential call line focused on helping family members and friends coping with a loved one’s substance use disorder.
-A service of the Mental Health Association in New Jersey, NJ Connect for Recovery provides a safe, nonjudgmental place for individuals and family members to get counseling, and assistance from professional staff members on substance use issues.
+A key feature NJCR is a confidential call line.
+A service of the Mental Health Association in New Jersey, NJ Connect for Recovery provides a safe, nonjudgmental place for individuals and family members to access assistance.

-We provide emotional support, education, ongoing family and peer guidance and access to treatment options through REACHNJ.
+We provide emotional support, education, ongoing family and peer guidance and access to treatment options through REACHNJ and other key resources in New Jersey.
 Calls are answered live through our call line at 855-652-3737 from 8 am – 10 pm on weekdays, 5 pm – 10 pm on weekends, and 3 pm – 10 pm on holidays.
 Call 855-652-3737 for immediate guidance and support and get your substance use disorder questions answered.

 NJ Connect for Recovery Fast Facts